nonblocking/mashroom/packages/plugin-packages/mashroom-docs-static/docs/mashroom_documentation.md

 ### Internationalization

-The *mashroom-i18n* plugin provides a simple service to lookup messages on the file system based on the current user language.
+The <a href="#mashroomi18n">mashroom-i18n</a> plugin provides a simple service to lookup messages on the file system based on the current user language.

 You can use it like this from where ever the *pluginContext* is available: